Drawbacks Of Activity Based Costing

 • Activity Definition: Defining and classifying activities can be ambiguous, especially in organizations with complex processes.
 The granularity of activity breakdown also needs careful consideration.
 Too much detail increases complexity and cost, while too little detail reduces the accuracy of cost allocation.

 • Cost Driver Selection: Choosing appropriate cost drivers is critical.
 A poorly chosen cost driver can lead to inaccurate cost assignments and misleading cost information.
-For example, using the number of purchase orders as a cost driver for purchasing might be suitable for large orders but might not be appropriate for numerous small orders.
+Take this: using the number of purchase orders as a cost driver for purchasing might be suitable for large orders but might not be appropriate for numerous small orders.
 The relationship between the cost driver and the activity cost must be carefully evaluated.

 3. Difficulty in Handling Non-Volume-Related Costs